openstack/keystoneauth/doc/source/authentication-plugins.rst

 Available Plugins
 =================

-Keystoneclient ships with a number of plugins and particularly Identity Plugins.
+Keystoneauth ships with a number of plugins and particularly Identity Plugins.

 V2 Identity Plugins